ropensci/roweb3/README.md

 Criteria for selecting featured posts and tech notes:
 - always one by a community member (about peer reviewed package or other); could be most-recent or most-compelling post
 - second featured post or tech note by rOpenSci team or team member about rOpenSci announcement, big collaborative post, infrastructure, package, etc. In absence of a recent compelling post this would be the most recent post or tech note by team member.
-Will never be 2months in 2mins.

 ### Highlighted blog "categories"